OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-20.md

 ## 2 Chronicles 20:1

-Now it came about after this that the sons of Moab and the sons of Ammon, together with some of the Meunites, came to make war against Jehoshaphat.
+After these events, the sons of Moab and the sons of Ammon, along with some of the Meunites, came to wage war against Jehoshaphat.

 ---